GionaBolzer/blog/content/blog/post1/index.md

 * **[NtCreateSection](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntcreatesection)** to create a section in memory to share with target process
 * **[NtMapViewOfSection](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-zwmapviewofsection)** to map the section in the target process

-We also need to get the handles of the process with:
+We also need to get the handles of the processes with:

 * **[OpenProcess](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocess)** for the target process
 * **[GetCurrentProcess](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-getcurrentprocess)** for our process